al3xandr3/al3xandr3.github.io/_posts/2014-02-09-game-of-life.md

 Although people feel good about many of the same things (like sex, food, entertainment, peer recognition), it also happens that what you feel good about is very much influenced by your upbringing, life experience and expectations.
 Plus, it changes over your lifetime.

+( And this is a good thing in the sense of limited resources competition, if people are happy different about different things, then they don't need to run over each other for the same thing. ex: money has this problem now. )

-The scientist who does a theoretical breakthrough, a biologist who discovers a new bug specie, owning a Ferrari, owning a car, playing a concert, working in IT.
-These achievements might be received as extremely happy, less happy, neutral or even unhappy  depending on the person.
+The scientist who does a theoretical breakthrough, a biologist who discovers a new bug specie, owning a Ferrari, owning a car, playing a concert, working in IT, traveling around.
+These achievements / events might be received as extremely happy, less happy, neutral or even unhappy  depending on the person.

 So go figure out what things makes you feel good and set it as your end goal.
 And be aware that is common it changes over time.